Atul-1992/AWS-MLOPS-Template/Readme.md

    1. `export_aws_secrets`: set credentials set in `./env_files/aws.env` as environment variables.
 (You can delete this file after setting credentials, it will not affect functionality.)

    2. `make check_configs`: prints our current config defined in hydra `configs` folder, we can change it it `configs` folder.
+It is always good idea to check configuration before working with this templates.
+You can alway edit your configuration in `configs` folder.

    3. `make init`: start dvc, git, version dataset and git, add remote and push our code and dataset to git and remote storage.